tinacms/tina.io/content/docs/tina-cloud/dashboard.md

 To create an account navigate to the <a href="https://app.tina.io/register" target="_blank">Tina.io Registration Page</a> and enter some personal login credentials.
 Once your account is verified, you will be able to login and access the dashboard.

-## Apps
+## Projects

-**Apps** connect Tina Cloud with a GitHub repository.
-An app is the **connection point between your site and your users**, allowing authorized users to access and modify a site's content.
+**Projects** connect Tina Cloud with a GitHub repository.
+A project is the **connection point between your site and your users**, allowing authorized users to access and modify a site's content.

-> If it is your first time accessing the Tina Cloud dashboard, you will be given two options for setting up your first app.
+> If it is your first time accessing the Tina Cloud dashboard, you will be given two options for setting up your first project.
 You can fork our <a href="https://github.com/tinacms/tina-cloud-starter" target="_blank">pre-built Next.js starter</a> which gets you up and running with Tina quickly and easily.
 Alternatively, you can connect to your own GitHub repository.

 ### Setup